GyanPrakash2483/devtools_plus/README.md

-# plugin_tools
+# devtools_plus

-plugin_tools is a plugin for the Endstone framework that simplifies Minecraft Bedrock plugin development in C++.
+devtools_plus is a plugin for the Endstone framework that simplifies Minecraft Bedrock plugin development in C++.

 # Features